 Summer Research in India, Undergraduate Winners:

-Sean Angiolillo, a junior at the College of Arts and Sciences, majoring in International Relations and South Asia Studies.
+Sean Angiolillo, C'11, International Relations and South Asia Studies.

-Sasha Riser-Kositsky, a junior at the College of Arts and Sciences, majoring in Comparative Politics, Diplomatic History, and South Asia Studies.
+Sasha Riser-Kositsky, C'11, Comparative Politics, Diplomatic History, and South Asia Studies.

 Summer Research in India, Graduate Winners: